danielnorberg/tako/README.rst

 Tako
 ====
 Tako is a distributed key-value data store.
-It aims to provide high scalability and availability through a shared nothing architecture, data partitioning using consistent hashing, read repair with time stamping, automatic background healing and live migration.
+It aims to provide high scalability and availability through a shared nothing architecture, data partitioning using consistent hashing, read repair with time stamping, automatic background repair and live migration.
 An included coordinator server can be used as a single point of configuration to distribute cluster configuration to Tako nodes in a cluster.

 Tako includes a http proxy server that can be used to interface with a Tako cluster using normal HTTP GET/POST.